GRAMMAR

 Interrogative pronouns

-Elefen has two pronouns that are used to create direct questions:
+Elefen has three pronouns that are used to create direct questions:

-Ci is only used as a pronoun and should not be used as a determiner.
+Cua and ci are only used as pronouns and should not be used as determiners.

-Cual is primarily a determiner, but it’s often also used as a pronoun, accepting the small risk of expressions such as cual veni de Italia being misunderstood.
+Cual is primarily a determiner, but it’s often also used as a pronoun.

 Examples: